bavix/gripmock/docs/guide/types/specialized-utility-types.md

-# Specialized Utility Types in Protocol Buffers
+# Specialized Utility Types in Protocol Buffers <VersionTag version="v2.7.1" />

 Specialized utility types in Protobuf address specific API patterns, such as partial updates or empty responses.
 This documentation covers **`FieldMask`** and **`google.protobuf.Empty`** with examples, usage guidelines, and best practices.